 Scientists now believe schizophrenia is caused by a combination of gene defects blended with issues of brain development during pregnancy, environmental stressors, and the patient’s abilities to handle physical and psychological stressors they are exposed to.
 Unfortunately, no blood test or brain picture (MRI, CT, SPECT Scan) can diagnose schizophrenia, but diagnosis is made by observing for a constellation of symptoms, functioning, and ruling out other possible causes or illnesses.

 Symptoms of Schizophrenia

 - Delusions are the second category of psychotic symptoms and are defined as a fixed false belief.
 The most common are paranoid delusions of someone trying to attack or harm you or someone stalking or following you.
-Another delusion is believing people can read your thoughts or putting thoughts in your head.
-Some believe they have a terrible illness like AIDS or cancer or something is eating their internal organs.
+Another delusion is believing people can read your thoughts or are putting thoughts in your head.
+Some believe they have a terrible illness like AIDS or cancer, or that something is eating their internal organs.
 Sometimes delusions aren’t negative and are nonsensical, like you have special powers or can understand or receive special messages from normal everyday situations.